jnozzi/cocoadev.com/markdown/AutoReleasePoolAndException.md

 ----

 thanks you for your answer.
-So, objects autoreleased will be released in the parent General/AutoReleasePool if there is an exception.
+So, objects autoreleased will be released in the parent AutoReleasePool if there is an exception.

 -- BVO.
 ----